PAUL CROLL, Assistant Professor

 Minor in Sociology.

 Examination of autobiographical accounts of contemporary anthropologists and sociologists, with an emphasis on issues surrounding their vocational choices.
+Intended for majors and minors only.

 409 Senior Inquiry Reflection (1)

 Students create a portfolio of their major papers produced in the major, including the senior research capstone project, and produce a reflective narrative that presents their views on what their choice of major might mean for their careers and/or academic futures.
+Intended for majors and minors only.